 Please read the Artist’s Statement for each entry (above the photo) before evaluating each photo.
 Artist’s Statements retain the original spelling and grammar.

-Remember the judging criteria: Creativity, Technique, and Interpretation of the Theme (“Within Reach”).
+Remember the judging criteria: Creativity, Technique, and Interpretation of the Theme (“Heroes Around Me”).
 For more details, see the Photography Judging Introduction page and the Judge’s Instructions & Rubric.
 You can designate a 1st, 2nd, and 3rd Place entry.
 Ties are allowed, but not at 1st Place.
 If you think the work warrants it, you can also choose one or more Honorable Mentions.

 Please email me your choices (and numerical scores, if assigned) and any comments you might want to provide at AlexandriaPTACreflections@gmail.com.

 ⇓ Feets of Strength.
 ARTIST’S STATEMENT: “The Photograph ‘Feets of Strength’ shows several friends of mine as we were travelling on the Boston T train together over the summer.
 Though taking public transportation together in an unfamiliar city was a daunting task, it was ultimately an empowering experience.
 The heroes around us are not always saviors who swoop in to save the day.
 Heroes can be our companions, our close friends, who push us out of our comfort zones.
 They are with us during exciting moments of triumph, but also during quiet moments of anticipation, such as the train ride which I photographed.”